miuzel/FairyNote/README.md

 ## FairyNote 2

+### Change 2.7.5

+- User can now close FairyNote with extension icon on youtube pages other than video page.
+- Minor bug fix: limit timestamps to prevent negative values.

 ### Change 2.7.4

 - Automatically add first section which is needed for youtube to activate the chapter feature.